 More Pictures of Toilets

-So as you have finally mastered the intricacies of the Japanese toilet, and your Japanese holiday comes to a sad end, you may want to purchase your own Toto bidet at the Duty-Free shop in the airport.
+So as you have finally mastered the intricacies of the Japanese toilet, and your Japanese holiday comes to a sad end, you may want to purchase your own Toto bidet at the Duty-Free shop in Tokyo International Airport.